Parameterized Complexity of Streaming Diameter and Connectivity Problems: Upper Bounds for Diameter

 The performance of the algorithm in Theorem~\ref{thm:DiameterDistCliques} is distinctly worse than that of Theorem~\ref{thm:DiameterVC}, however, it does allow for more flexibility in the input in some specific cases.
 Note that the number of passes especially is exponential in $k$, but only linear in $\ell$, so a graph that is very close to a number of big cliques is well suited to apply this algorithm to.

 For this setting, there also is a one pass but high memory approach.

 \begin{restatable}{theorem}{Cliqueonepass} Given a graph $G$ as an AL stream with deletion distance $k$ to $\ell$ cliques, with the given deletion set $X$, we can solve \textsc{Diameter [$k,\ell$]} using one pass and $\O(2^k\ell + (k + \ell) \log n)$ bits of memory. \end{restatable} \begin{proof} The approach here is similar to that of Theorem~\ref{thm:VC1pass}.
 In our pass, we save the deletion set $X$ and its internal edges.
 Next to this, every vertex not in $X$ can be characterized by its adjacencies towards $X$, together with what clique it is in.
 Therefore, each vertex can be characterized by $k + \log \ell$ bits, and for each option, we save whether we have 0, 1, or more of this vertex (this takes two bits).
+We need $\O(\ell \log n)$ bits to be able to identify which clique a vertex is in, as we can save a representative for each clique and identify a vertex by its adjacency to one of the representatives.
 We can find this information in our pass because it is an AL stream, and this takes $\O(2 \cdot 2^{k + \log \ell} + (k + \ell) \log n) = \O(2^k\ell + (k + \ell) \log n)$ bits of memory.
-We need the $\O(\ell \log n)$ bits to be able to identify which clique a vertex is in.

 To solve \textsc{Diameter}, we now only need to execute a procedure like that in Lemma~\ref{lemma:BFSinDistCliquegraph} for every pair of vertices, deciding on the distance between them.
 The theorem follows. \end{proof}